TheCaptain989/lidarr-flac2mp3/README.md

 ```

 ### Logs
-A log file is created for the script activity called:
+By default, a log file is created for the script activity called:

 `/config/logs/flac2mp3.txt`

-This log can be downloaded from Lidarr under *System* > *Log Files*
+This log can be downloaded from Lidarr under *System* > *Log Files*.
+The log filename can be modified with the `--log` command-line option.

 Log rotation is performed, with 5 log files of 1MB each kept, matching Lidarr's log retention.
 >![danger] **NOTE:** If debug logging is enabled with a level above 1, the log file can grow very large very quickly and is much more likely to be rotated.  *Do not leave high-level debug logging enabled permanently.*